shabari0019/ii/README.md

 # Object detection and counting using SSD

-Steps:-
+**Steps:-**

-#step1: download ob zip file then extract it you will have 1 notebook and 2 html and one image then open notebook in colab
+#step1: download zip file then extract it you will have 1 notebook and 2 html and one image then open notebook in colab

 #step2: create 1st folder named templates in colab and add about.html and index.html which is extracted from zip